Are you / how are you seeing clients during the Covid-19 pandemic?

 Like many, if not most, health care providers, because of Covid-19 and social distancing, in March of 2020 I shifted my sessions over to telehealth / video conferencing.

 I am now back in my office.
-At this time I am available to meet in person with any vaccinated person wearing a mask, and I continue to offer video sessions to everyone.
+At this time I am available to meet in person with any vaccinated and boosted person, and I continue to offer video sessions to everyone.
 Doxy.me and Zoom are my top choices of video platforms.
 There is no account necessary for them: Once I know your preferred platform, I will send a link to you over email.
 Of the options, Doxy.me is the most secure (encryption).

 What is your fee?